G-Boronad/micropython-connected-weather-station/README.md

 write on screen

 ### ICONS:
-Folder with icons in text files, i use flash memory to stock them and not Ram
+Folder with text files icons , i use flash memory to store them instead of Ram memory.

 ### main.py:
 main program